hybridsjs/hybrids/docs/core-features/render.md

 The `canvas` property from the above example will always reference the proper element from the shadowRoot.
 Even though the render process is asynchronous, if the user gets `canvas` before the first scheduled render, it will return the element interface because of calling `render()` manually.
 Moreover, the cache mechanism ensures that the `canvas` property result is cached.
 It is recalculated only when dependencies of the render property change.
 This allows creating dynamic selectors, which returns different results depends on the render dependencies.

-If you have more references to internal elements, you can create simple factory and use it multiple times:
+If you need more references to internal elements, you can create simple factory and use it multiple times:

 ```javascript
 function ref(query) {